JollyToday/GhostCut_Remake_Video/README_en.md

 AI rewritten copy makes the content of each product different.
 The change of AI dubbing makes each video regain its beautiful sound .

-## GhostCut video Re-creation advantages?
+## GhostCut video remaker advantages?

-GhostCut offers an intelligent video re-creation product.
-It uses AI technology and video processing technology to process the MD5 , fingerprint information, visual information, audio information, subtitle information, etc. of the video, helping everyone to better and faster re-creation of the video.
+GhostCut offers an intelligent video remaker product.
+It uses AI technology and video processing technology to process the MD5 , fingerprint information, visual information, audio information, subtitle information, etc. of the video, helping everyone to better and faster remaker of the video.
 Compared with using CapCut or PR template deduplicate editing, its characteristics are: fully automatic, multi-mode, supporting the combination of subtitles and voice, which belongs to more advanced secondary creation.
 This feature of GhostCut has the following advantages:

 #### 1. Automated processing